 - Avoid turning your steering wheel once you’ve stopped your vehicle.

 - Do not ride bicycles and motorbikes on the surface.

 - Put plywood below the front tires of your car when parking to distribute the weight of the tires.

 - Avoid driving and parking heavy vehicles on the surface.

-- Ensure that gas and coolant do not leak onto fresh asphalt driveway to prevent staining.
+- Ensure that gas and coolant do not leak onto the fresh asphalt driveway to prevent staining.

 - Make it a routine to clean your driveway while checking for cracks or irregularities.
 In case of any crack or uneven surface, seek professional help immediately to avoid extreme damages.

 - If you spot water puddles, ensure your drainage works appropriately.
 If water continues to stand on the asphalt driveway, it can penetrate the surface and weaken the foundation.

 - Cut down any deep-rooted tree along the sides of your asphalt driveway.
 These roots can cause large cracks as they crawl underneath the driveway’s foundation.